SergeiGusachenko/Printf/README.md

 Usage :
 1. make re
-2. compile your files with libftprintf.a files
+2. compile your files with libftprintf.a file
 3. enjoi